 Once you have completed Stage 1 and submitted your application, you will be invited to complete three online tests designed exclusively by our partners CEB SHL, the world’s leading assessment provider.
 The online assessment will take you around two hours to complete (although you don’t have to complete it in one visit) and will include a situational judgement test, OPQ test and an inductive reasoning test.
 We will then invite successful candidates to the next stage after the closing date on 28 January 2016.

-Stage 1 and Stage 2 must be complete by midday on 28 January 2016
+Stage 1 and Stage 2 must be complete by midnight on 28 January 2016

 The final shortlist of ten is invited to the Undergraduate of the Year Awards in Canary Wharf London on 22 April 2016 where the winner will be announced.